hanna-ry/java-workshop/index.md

 TODO: Add the zipfile here so participants can download (hanna)

-TODO: Add some more details to the christmas tree program (saeideh?)
+TODO: Add some more details to the christmas tree program (saeideh?) done

 TODO: Proof read this page for spelling mistakes (both)